How to Create a Successful Blogging Business

 Put your readers at the forefront.
 Care for them.
 Respond to their comments and questions.
 Answer them with the motivation to help.
 Once you get your readers satisfied, they will sing your praise.

 Don’t be the sales blogger.
 Be the solution blogger.
 The sales blogger looks for buyers.
-But the solution bloggers find solutions for his audience.
+But the solution bloggers find solutions for their audience.

 Blogging is exciting.
 Connecting with folks all over the world is amazing.
 But hard work, smartness, and financial engagements are a requirement.
 Treat blogging as a business and the results will come looking for you.